 #11.
 The Sun is Unrelenting

-By 9:00am the sun is already scorching here.
+By 9 am, the sun is already scorching here.
 Some of the temples offer some shade to give you a quick rest, but most leave you exposed to the blazing sun.
-And if you plan on traveling in an open-air tuk-tuk, you won’t get the benefit of cooling off in an
+And if you plan on traveling in an open-air tuk-tuk, you won’t get the benefit of cooling off in an air conditioned car between stops.

 Drink a ton of water, take breaks, and don’t forget your sunscreen!